rei/rei-cedar-docs/docs/patterns/notifications/README.md

 - The notification does not relate to an actionable element in a busy state
 - The content added to the page is important or needs attention
 - For delivery of messaging
-- During the appearance / disappearance of content following a user interaction which is also announced to assistive technology
+- During the appearance / disappearance of content following a user interaction which is also announced to assistive technology such as the following:
-- The User interacts with a panel system such as tabs or accordion, whose selected tab is announced already to assistive technology
+  - tab
+  - accordion
+  - dialog
+  - popover
+  - tooltip

 #### Anatomy of a Update Notification